kata-containers/agent/TRACING.md

 |-|-|-|-|
 | isolated | The traces only apply to the agent; after the container has been destroyed, the first span will start at agent startup and the last at agent shutdown | Observing agent lifespan. | |
 | collated | In this mode, spans are associated with their `kata-runtime` initiated counterparts. | Understanding how the runtime calls the agent. | Requires runtime tracing to be enabled in `configuration.toml` (`enable_tracing=true`). |

+# Agent shutdown behaviour

+As shown in the [trace modes](#trace-modes) section, the different trace modes change how the VM is shutdown.
+In normal operation, the `kata-runtime` manages the VM shutdown.
+The **only** scenario the agent itself is responsible for VM shutdown is if static tracing is enabled.
+In this scenario, the agent finishes the trace spans and actually exits.
+The systemd unit that launches the `kata-agent` detects this and then runs the `ExecStop=` commands, which shutdown the VM.

+> **Note:** This implies that currently systemd is required for static
+> tracing.
+However, it is not a hard requirement.
+The agent can be modified to
+> invoke the `ExecStop=` commands itself to avoid relying on systemd to handle
+> VM shutdown.

 # Enabling tracing